Last Updated: August 8, '08

 Science Fiction, Scouting, Chess, Martial Arts, Internet, OS development.

 I have designed and implemented full PPP MP (Multi-link Protocol) and IPv6 capabilities in the user-ppp program under both FreeBSD and OpenBSD.
 I have also implemented synchronous PPP, PPP over Ethernet, PPP over UDP and PPP over a data stream created by executing an arbitrary program.
-I'm currently working on adding netgraph support to ppp under FreeBSD.
-I have also designed and implemented large portions of the digi and dgm drivers under FreeBSD, and have been involved in many other areas.
+I have designed and implemented portions of the digi and dgm drivers under FreeBSD, have resolved issues with metadata updates in the soft-updates code, and made minor changes to the GEOM encryption layer.

 Referees